guybrush77/rapidobj/README.md

 See [Benchmarks](docs/BENCHMARKS.md) page.

-For an independent evaluation of this and other.obj parsers, check out [Comparing .obj parse libraries](https://aras-p.info/blog/2022/05/14/comparing-obj-parse-libraries/).
+For an independent evaluation of this and other .obj parsers, check out [Comparing .obj parse libraries](https://aras-p.info/blog/2022/05/14/comparing-obj-parse-libraries/).

 ## Integration